-35) CHAR_MIN, defined in imits.h>, will have one of the values 0 or SCHAR_MIN, and this can be used to distinguish the two options.
+37) CHAR\MIN, defined in imits.h>, will have one of the values 0 or SCHAR\MIN, and this can be used to distinguish the two options.
 Irrespective of the choice made, char is a separate type from the other two and is not compatible with either.

-36) Since object types do not include incomplete types, an array of incomplete type cannot be constructed.
+38) Since object types do not include incomplete types, an array of incomplete type cannot be constructed.

-- A pointer type may be derived from a function type, an object type, or an incomplete type, called the referenced type.
+- A union type describes an overlapping nonempty set of member objects, each of which has an optionally specified name and possibly distinct type. - A function type describes a function with specified return type.
+A function type is characterized by its return type and the number and types of its parameters.
+A function type is said to be derived from its return type, and if its return type is T, the function type is sometimes called "function returning T".
+The construction of a function type from a return type is called "function type derivation". - A pointer type may be derived from a function type, an object type, or an incomplete type, called the referenced type.
 A pointer type describes an object whose value provides a reference to an entity of the referenced type.
 A pointer type derived from the referenced type T is sometimes called "pointer to T".
 The construction of a pointer type from a referenced type is called "pointer type derivation".